“Be not simply good; be good for something.”

 How First UU Wausau lives our values and serves the community:

-At First UU we use only Fair Trade coffee that provides living wages for growers and workers.
+At UU Wausau we use only Fair Trade coffee that provides living wages for growers and workers.
 After Services you may purchase Fair Trade coffee, chocolate and other products.

 The sales of our Fair Trade items go to the Ari Schmidt Fund, named after a church member passionate for justice.
 Small grants from the Fund support justice oriented local initiatives and church projects.

-Food Collection– A grocery cart in our entryway always stands ready for you to bring non-perishable food and toiletries distributed through the local foodshelf network.
+Food Collection – A grocery cart in our entryway always stands ready for you to bring non-perishable food and toiletries to be distributed to local food pantries.
 Our cart reminds us to practice generosity on a frequent basis.